 Before the advent of classic films on cable, video or streaming, Alan incessantly watched and catalogued movies on television.
 He is the author of a pair of notable cinema biographies.
 Charles McGraw: Film Noir Tough Guy is a critically acclaimed saga of the rough-hewn actor’s life and times.
 Michael Curtiz: A Life in Film is the first comprehensive biography of the director of Casablanca, Mildred Pierce, Yankee Doodle Dandy and The Adventures of Robin Hood among other classic films.
-The Curtiz book has received enthusiastic reviews from the Wall Street Journal, the Los Angeles Times and esteemed film critic Leonard Maltin.
+The Curtiz book has received enthusiastic reviews from the New York Review of Books (David Thomson), the Wall Street Journal (Scott Eyman), the Los Angeles Times (Kenneth Turan) and Leonard Maltin.

 Alan’s video interviews with numerous Golden Age of Hollywood personages can be found on his web site and the Film Noir Foundation’s video archive.
-His blog ONE WAY STREET and writing and interviews for a variety of publications (several are archived on his web site) have been supplemented by his commentaries and featurettes on numerous Blu-Ray®/DVD classic film releases.
+His blog ONE WAY BLOG and writing and interviews for a variety of publications (several are archived on his web site) have been supplemented by his commentaries and featurettes on numerous Blu-Ray®/DVD classic film releases.
 He can be contacted via email at: firstname.lastname@example.org.

 Alan’s IMDB: https://www.imdb.com/name/nm5023636/